 Be sure to assess what kind of access to the water you will most likely fish before you buy your fishing boat.
 Does the lake you want to fish have an easily accessible boat launch of adequate size?
 Smaller lakes/ponds including strip pits often have no boat launch ramps which requires you to carry your boat to the water and launch from the bank.
 Wind is generally less a concern on smaller ponds because of smaller surface area, higher banks and cliffs allowing smaller craft to be used safely.
 For example: Row Boats, canoes and inflatables address these needs well.

-Unless you plan ahead storing your boat can be a problem.
+Plan ahead for storing your boat to avoid problems.
 The time to begin thinking about storage is before you buy your fishing boat.
 How much room do you have at your home?
 Boats are best stored indoors.
 Outside storage is an option, providing your neighborhood allows it.
 If stored outside boat owners will store their boat under a tarp.
 Be sure to cover tires to prevent UV rays from harming your tires.
 There are inexpensive portable boat storage units available, provided you have the outdoor space and neighbors allow it.
 Some lakes with marinas offer boat slip storage rentals.
 These make trips to the lake very convenient.
 Leaving your boat floating on the water adds additional maintenance concerns.
 As a result, some owners add a lift so their boat does not sit in the water.
 Many anglers first boat will be a smaller craft such as a 2-3 man row boat.
-These can be easily carried on a top carrier, and storage is less of a concern.
+These can be easily carried on a top carrier, and stored in a garage.

 Last but not least, before you buy your fishing boat, talk to a friend with a boat and ask them their likes, dislikes, advantages and disadvantages; fish with your friend or hire a guide.
 Most guides have owned several boats, ask them their likes and dislikes, why they choose what they do.
 Find a guide with a different type of boat.
 Guides fish nearly every day and will demand features that others may find optional.
 Some will have a boat that can be cleaned easily, which can be power washed and drain easily.
 Some features they will tell you they would not be without.
 Other options truly are options.
 Some accessories you may enjoy installing yourself.